-Staining problems were reported by 53.5% of clinic participants in Roanoke County.
-The most commonly reported description was "rusty" (29.6%), followed by "white/chalky" (18.3%).
-Twenty-one percent of participants reported objectionable odors in their water, most describing a "rotten egg" smell (18.3%).
-About one in five (19.7%) reported having particles in their water.
+Staining problems were reported by about 40.6% of clinic participants in Halifax County.
+The most commonly reported description was "rusty" (19.8%), followed by "blue/green" (12.9%).
+About 18.8% reported having particles in their water.
+Seventeen percent of participants reported an unnatural appearance to their water.